osisoft/PI-Cloud-Connect-Docs/content/download-and-install-pi-cloud-connect.md

     1. Select the **Security** tab and then select **Trusted Sites**.

-    1. Select the **Sites** button and then add the following entries to the list of trusted sites:
+    1. Select **Sites** and then add the following entries to the list of trusted sites:

        - https://login.live.com/